Graphic showing a percentage sign inside frame of a house

 Mortgage rates and the housing market

 To tamp down inflation, the Federal Reserve has been raising the short-term interest rate that banks pay when they borrow from each other.
-The Fed has added 3% so far this year, with more rate hikes likely in store.
 Higher interest rates are designed to cool down the economy and put the brakes on inflation.
 And although the Fed doesn’t set mortgage rates, when banks pay more to borrow money, they charge you more as well.
 Hence those mortgage numbers.

 How do lenders determine mortgage rates?